 Like most of the films to emerge from the new wave of Japanese horror (or J-horror), Ju-on: The Grudge owes its inspiration to the work that started the Japanese horror renaissance – the massively successful Ring (1998).
 Ju-on: The Grudge bears a number of resemblances to Ring – the curse that is passed onwards, the female creature with the hair covering its face, haunted things happening on video screens.

 Takashi Shimizu has since shaped up to be a major name in Japanese horror.
-Aside from the Ju-on/Grudge series, he has made Tomie: Rebirth (2001), an entry in another Japanese ghost story series; the exceedingly strange and unclassifiable Marebito (2004) about a man finding a vampire-like woman beneath the Tokyo subway; the ghost story Reincarnation (2005); an episode of the anthology Ten Nights of Dreams (2006); The Shock Labyrinth (2009); Rabbit Horror 3D (2011); the live-action version of Hayao Miyazaki’s Kiki’s Delivery Service (2014); the English-language airplane horror 7500 (2014); and the ghost story A Rain Woman (2016).
+Aside from the Ju-on/Grudge series, he has made Tomie: Rebirth (2001), an entry in another Japanese ghost story series; the exceedingly strange and unclassifiable Marebito (2004) about a man finding a vampire-like woman beneath the Tokyo subway; the ghost story Reincarnation (2005); an episode of the anthology Ten Nights of Dreams (2006); The Shock Labyrinth (2009); Rabbit Horror 3D (2011); the live-action version of Hayao Miyazaki’s Kiki’s Delivery Service (2014); the English-language airplane horror 7500 (2014); the ghost story A Rain Woman (2016); Innocent Curse (2017) about abducted children returned with a curse; Howling Village (2019) about a haunted village; Homunculus (2021), Suicide Forest Village (2021) and Oxhead Village (2022) about a cursed box.